calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP8 (PGCE)
 Friday 3rd November (After Inclusion Week)

-Generic
+* Generic
-Asking not telling – an introduction to effective exposition and questioning Prior knowledge, memory and recall; scaffolding learning Metacognition and cognitive load
-Critical evaluation of learning theories

-Subject
     * Asking not telling – an introduction to effective exposition and questioning
     * Prior knowledge, memory and recall; scaffolding learning
-* Metacognition and cognitive load
+    * Meta-cognition and cognitive load
     * Critical evaluation of learning theories
+* Computing
+    * (G) Asking not telling – an introduction to effective exposition and questioning
+    * (G) Critical evaluation of learning theories
     * Diagnostic questions

-Mentor
+* Mentor
     * How is the school’s conceptualisation of how children learn best evidenced in our subject level planning?
     * Revisit CTP activities to discuss key learning and progress, and subject knowledge audit specifically in relation to the department curriculum and approaches to effective subject pedagogy
+    * Task: Find examples of how questions and questioning can been used: identifying prior knowledge, drilling down into misconception, extending/stretching understanding.

 ### EP5